oscdoctest/Qi-Docs/docs/Qi_Scripts.rst

 ----------------------

-Removes a script from the specified namespace.
+Removes a QiScript from the specified namespace.

 **Syntax**